nick-aschenbach/accuweather/README.md

 # Accuweather

-Get weather information for cities around the world using the accuweather API.
-Includes temperature, pressure, humidity, weather text and GPS coordinates.
+A simple wrapper around the accuweather web API written in Ruby

+Get weather information for cities around the world.
+Includes current current conditions for temperature, pressure and humidity.
+Forecasts include temperature highs, lows, "real feels", UV, wind speed and direction, rain, snow, ice probabilities and amounts.
+The web API returns seven days of forecasts with estimates for both day and nighttime.

 ## Installation